shiyanhui/hero/README.md

 hero [options]

 options:
-	- source:  the html template file or dir.
+	- source:  the html template file or dir, default is current dir.
 	- dest:    generated golang files dir, it will be the same with source if not set.
 	- pkgname: the generated template package name, default is `template`.
 	- watch:   whether auto compile when the source files change.